aces/Loris-MRI/docs/scripts_md/delete_imaging_upload.md

 table `mri_protocol_violated_scans`.

 INPUTS:
   - $dbhr  : database handle reference.
   - $tarchiveID: ID of the DICOM archive.
-    - $dataDirBasePath: config value of setting 'dataDirBasePath'.
+  - $dataDirBasePath: config value of setting `dataDirBasePath`.

 RETURNS:

-    an array of hash references.
-Each hash has one key: 'minc_location' => location (absolute path) of a MINC file found in table mri_protocol_violated_scans.
+ - an array of hash references.
+Each hash has one key: `minc_location` => location (absolute path) of a MINC file found in table `mri_protocol_violated_scans`.

 ### getMriViolationsLogFilesRef($dbh, $tarchiveID, $dataDirBasePath)

-Get the absolute paths of all the files associated to an archive that are listed in table `mri_protocol_violations_log`.
+Get the absolute paths of all the files associated to an archive that are listed in table `mri_violations_log`.

 INPUTS:
   - $dbhr  : database handle reference.
   - $tarchiveID: ID of the DICOM archive.
-    - $dataDirBasePath: config value of setting 'dataDirBasePath'.
+  - $dataDirBasePath: config value of setting `dataDirBasePath`.

 RETURNS:
  an array of hash references.
-Each hash has one key: 'MincFile' => location (absolute path) of a MINC file found in table mri_violations_log.
+Each hash has one key: `MincFile` => location (absolute path) of a MINC file found in table `mri_violations_log`.

 ### getMRICandidateErrorsFilesRef($dbh, $tarchiveID, $dataDirBasePath)